Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

 \subsection{Harnack function and regular Harnack function}

 One of our primary methods is the localization argument used in \cite{Krylov1999-1}.
-We employ the notions of the Harnack function and the regular Harnack function to use this argument in various weight systems.
+We employ the notions of the Harnack function and the regular Harnack function to extend this argument to various weight systems.

 \begin{defn} \,